-Foglight for SQL Server includes a set of predefined rules that are applied to the incoming monitoring data.
+Foglight for SQL Server includes an alarm template with a set of predefined rules that are applied to the incoming monitoring data.
 The rules that monitor SQL Server instances and databases have the prefix DBSS.
-You can and should modify rules to better suit your environment.
+You can and should modify alarm template rules to better suit your environment.